nico440b/GymBuddy/README.md

 * ViewPager - *For image carousel and the general layout*

-* Use of external opensource UI components
+* External open-source UI components